THE TRUE EVIDENCE

 5) Possesses good fruits − love, godliness, joy, patience, etc.

 Balaam was called to prophesy.
 He was anointed.
-However, he was not steadfast in walking with the Truth but brought forth his own doctrine that fornicated against God's Word (Num.22-24; Rev.2:14).
-Then there was Caiaphas, the high priest, who accurately prophesied concerning the death of Jesus Christ (Jhn.11:49-51).
+However, he was not steadfast in walking with the Truth but brought forth his own doctrine that fornicated against God’s Word (Num.22-24; Rev.2:14).
+There was Caiaphas, the high priest, who accurately prophesied concerning the death of Jesus Christ (Jhn.11:49-51).
 Yet he had a hand in crucifying Him who was the Word of God manifest.
 He had no revelation of the Truth.
 He had not received the Word.
 Listen to what Jesus said:

 Matt 7:21: Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.